interseroh/gwt-jsinterop-sample/README.md

-# GWT 2.8.1 JsInterop sample
+# GWT 2.8.1 JsInterop Sample

 A small example on how to use the JsInterop functionality in GWT 2.8.